usnistgov/800-63-3/sp800-63c/sec10_usability.md

 * Make trust relationships explicit to users to facilitate informed trust decisions.
 Trust relationships are often dynamic and context dependent.
 For example, users may be more likely to trust some IdPs and RPs with certain attributes or transactions more so than others.
 For example, users may be more hesitant to use federated identity systems on websites that contain valuable personal information (such as financial or health); and depending on the perceived sensitivity of users' personal data, users may be less comfortable with social network providers as IdPs since people are often concerned with the broadcasting nature of social networking implementations.
 * Follow the usability considerations specified in 800-63A, Section 9 for any user-facing information.
 * Clearly communicate how and where to acquire technical assistance.
 For example, provide users with information such as a link to an online self-service feature, chat sessions or a phone number for help desk support.
 Avoid redirecting users back and forth among transacting parties (e.g., RPs, IdPs, and brokers) to receive technical assistance.
-* Perform interative and continuous usability evaluations with representative users and realistic tasks in an appropriate context to ensure success of federated identity systems from the users' perspectives.
+* Perform integrative and continuous usability evaluations with representative users and realistic tasks in an appropriate context to ensure success of federated identity systems from the users' perspectives.

 ### 10.2.
 Specific Usability Considerations